abbycabs/mozsprint-repo-template/README.md

 * No life skill training: Learners succeed not just by accumulating content knowledge, but by developing life-success skills that support them going forward.
 * Lack of Social Supprt: Without a peer network, it is difficult for many learners to stay engaged and motivated, and get help when they need it.

-Solution: P2PU Learning Circles
-Lightly facilitated and locally delivered model of peer learning that leverages high quality online learning materials.
+Solution: *Learning Circles*: Lightly facilitated and locally delivered model of peer learning that leverages high quality online learning materials.
 * Open: Leverages existing MOOCs; Participants do not need additional tools, and minimal digital literacy; Model designed for free and easy scalability
 * Peer Learning: Participants work together, face to face, building interpersonal skills; Includes tools to foster peer learning and two way feedback; Facilitated by non-content expert
 * Real people in Real places: Offline study groups, meeting weekly; Hosted in publicly accessible space that local communities know